C4813/Paint-Tracker-and-Mixing-Helper/readme.md

 All data is stored in a custom post type and taxonomy, so paints can be edited like regular WordPress content.

-This version also adds an **“Exclude from shading helper”** option per paint, allowing you to prevent certain paints (e.g., washes, technicals, or unsuitable colours) from ever being used as a suggested highlighter or darkener.

 ---

 ## Data model